 A former Los Angeles church leader was recently accused of stealing over $11 million from a church to purchase a home and a membership for Disneyland’s exclusive (and expensive) Club 33.

-KTLA reports that Charles Thomas Sebesta, a 54-year-old former leader of Fifth Church of Christ, Scientist in Los Angeles, was arrested on Monday, August 26 on a federal indictment alleging he made false payments from the church’s bank accounts and siphoned off proceeds from the 2008 sale of the church’s Hollywood Boulevard flagship location.
+KTLA reports that Charles Thomas Sebesta, a 54-year-old former leader of Fifth Church of Christ, Scientist in Los Angeles, was arrested on Monday, August 26, on a federal indictment alleging he made fraudulent payments from the church’s bank accounts and siphoned off proceeds from the 2008 sale of the church’s Hollywood Boulevard flagship location.
 Currently, Sebesta faces six counts of wire fraud, five counts of bank fraud, and two counts of aggravated identity theft.

 Club 33 is a bucket-list item for many Disney fans, so we’re not surprised that a former southern California church leader wanted a piece of this elite Disney magic (especially when celebrities and prominent Disney figures are members).
 But is Club 33 worth stealing millions of dollars to get into?
 We’re not so sure.

 With all of Sebesta’s charges, he could face 250 years in federal prison.

 We will update this story as more information becomes available.